deadlight/0atman.com/content/docker-manifest-destiny.md

 ![American Progress](http://i.imgur.com/9iRRgug.jpg)

-I expose myself to no risk making the statement that if you are not containerising your app, you are wrong.
+I expose myself to no risk when I make the statement that if you are not containerising your app, you are wrong.

 Maybe your current architecture doesn't lend itself to containerisation - your current architecture is wrong.
 Maybe you are running on platform that doesn't support containers - your platform is now obsolete.